 If you already trust Vault for PKI, VCV helps you trust your visibility.

-VCV is designed to remain easy to operate: administrators configure the connection to Vault (addresses and authentication), select the PKI mounts to expose, and adjust expiration thresholds according to the organization’s policy.
+VCV is designed to be simple to operate: administrators configure how the application connects to Vault (addresses and authentication), choose which PKI mounts are visible, and tune expiration thresholds to match the organization’s policy.

-VCV does not replace Vault governance: access control and secret management remain handled by Vault; the admin’s challenge is secure configuration, observability, and regular credential rotation.
+VCV does not aim to replace Vault governance—access control and secret management remain enforced by Vault—so the main admin focus is safe configuration, observability, and regular credential rotation.

-The application configuration information is stored in a settings.json file.
-You must create this file before launching the container.
+Configuration of VCV are stored in a file settings.json.
+You need to create this file before start the container.

 {